Road tripping through California? You might be wondering what to eat on highway 395.

-Another place you can't miss is Ohana's 395 Food Truck at June Lake Brewing.
+Another beloved option is Ohana's 395 Food Truck at June Lake Brewing.
 Ohanas offers what they've coined "Hawaiian soul food," ranging from loco moco burgers and kalua pig plates to twists like Hawaiian-style tacos and fries.
 Wash your food down with a beer from adjacent June Lake Brewing while you sit at one of the outdoor picnic tables.

 If you turn off the 395 to take the 120 to Tioga Pass, you'll pass the Lee Vining Mobil Station.
 And, if there's good weather, you'll likely see crowds noshing at the outdoor picnic tables.
 They've got food at Whoa Nellie Deli, located within the gas station.
 The menu is vast with breakfast options to pizza, but they're best known for their grilled and BBQ dishes and chili.

 At the intersection of Highway 395 and state route 182, you'll come across Bridgeport.
 It's known for trout streams and lakes, but it is also home to a handful of restaurants.
 The recently-opened Growler's has quickly won the hearts of locals and travelers alike thanks to their generous portions, excellent service, and fresh food.

 Just south of Lake Tahoe, you'll find Walker: a quaint town with a small population and some of the best burgers in California.
 Stop into Walker Burger for a burger experience like no other.
 Not only will their homemade burgers and fries take you back to childhood barbeques, but you will also get to enjoy them in Walker's backyard garden.